MohammedSaLah-Eldeen/supermaker.tech/content/posts/decoded-mlops-in-plain-english.md

 - *create a system that analyzes how the customers navigate the website*,

-  to predict and recommend the different places a customer might want to navigate.
+  to predict and recommend the different places/sections of the website a customer might want to navigate to.

-- *create a recommendation system to recommend products that're closer to a customer spendings*
+- *create a recommendation system to recommend products that're closer to customers spending*

-  because you'll make it easier for customers to quickly see what they can affort.
+  because you'll make it easier for customers to quickly find the products with their preferred budget.

 .